Brazil says China 'not transparent' on COVID-19 vaccine emergency use

-SAO PAULO (Reuters) - Brazil’s health regulator Anvisa said on Monday that China’s health authorities are not transparent in authorizing emergency use of COVID-19 vaccines, a statement that may further inflame political tension in the South American country.
+SAO PAULO (Reuters) - Brazil’s health regulator Anvisa said on Monday China’s health authorities are not transparent in their authorization of COVID-19 vaccines for emergency use, a statement that may further inflame political tension in the South American country.

-Brazilian President Jair Bolsonaro, a consistent critic of China, has repeatedly cast doubt on the CoronaVac vaccine being developed by China’s Sinovac Biotech Ltd, saying its “origin” made it untrustworthy.
+Brazilian President Jair Bolsonaro, a consistent critic of China, has repeatedly cast doubt on the CoronaVac vaccine being developed by China’s Sinovac Biotech Ltd.

-Meanwhile, in Sao Paulo, Brazil’s most populous state, authorities have made a hard bet on the vaccine, with Governor Joao Doria, a Bolsonaro enemy, saying the state expected to start vaccinating its residents in January.
+Meanwhile, Sao Paulo Governor Joao Doria, a Bolsonaro enemy, said the state expected to start vaccinating its residents in January, though Brazil’s most populous state will not be able to use CoronaVac until it is approved by Anvisa.

-Sao Paulo will not be able to begin using the Sinovac vaccine until it is approved by Anvisa, however.
-While the health regulator has long been largely apolitical, Bolsonaro has been appointing allies to it in recent months, stoking fears among health professionals that its decisions may be affected by political considerations.

-“Brazil is the international leader in the evaluation process for CoronaVac,” Anvisa said in a statement on its website.
+“Brazil is the international leader in the evaluation process for CoronaVac,” Anvisa said in a statement on its website on Monday.

 “The vaccine has had an emergency use authorization in China since June of this year.
 The Chinese criteria for granting emergency use authorization are not transparent, and there is no available information about the criteria currently in use by Chinese authorities to make these decisions.”